Murray-Hill riot: Riot

-Crowds began to smash windows and loot stores.
-In particular, the crowds targeted a high-end restaurant owned by Drapeau, La Vaisseau d'Or, which was thoroughly trashed and looted.
-Also targeted were pick-up points owned by the Murray-Hill company, McGill University, and the Montreal offices of IBM.
-Gangs of masked men, armed with guns, began systematically robbing the banks, but most bankers had made certain the day before that there was only a minimal amount of cash on hand and so limited their losses.
-One branch of the Banque d'Épargne that failed to do so lost $28,845, as three masked men smashed their way in.
+Because the police were mostly at the Murray-Hill offices, the rest of the city was relatively defencelesss.
+Mobs smashed windows and looted stores.
+The mob targeted a high-end restaurant owned by Drapeau, Le Vaisseau d'Or.
+It was thoroughly trashed and looted.
+Mobs also targeted pick-up points owned by the Murray-Hill company, the McGill University, and the Montreal offices of IBM.
+Gangs of masked men, armed with guns, systematically robbed banks, but most banks only had a minimal amount of cash on hand and bankers' losses were limited.
+One branch of the Banque d'Épargne that failed to do so lost $28,845 to three masked men who smashed their way in.

 The Montreal Gazette reported on 8 October 1969: "Fires, explosions, assaults and a full-pitched gun-battle kept Montrealers huddled indoors as the reign of terror brought the city to the edge of chaos and resulted in the call for the Army help.....
 Hundreds of looters swept through downtown Montreal last night as the city suffered one of the worst outbreaks of lawlessness in its history.
 Hotels, banks, stores and restaurants around the Ste-Catherine-Peel Street axis had their windows smashed by rock-tossing youths.
 Thousands of spectators looked on as looters casually picked goods out of store-front windows."
-Many of the young French-Canadians who looted the stores claimed to be striking against the economic domination of Montreal's English-Canadian minority, leading them to chant separatist slogans.
-Despite that claim, the looters did not distinguish between stores owned by French-Canadians and English-Canadians.
-By the end of the day, over $500,000 of goods had been looted from various stores, and 100 people had been arrested.
+Many of the young French-Canadians who looted the stores claimed to be striking against the economic domination of Montreal's English-Canadian minority and chanted separatist slogans.
+Despite that claim, the looters did not distinguish between stores owned by French-Canadians and those of English-Canadians.

+By the end of the day, over $500,000 in goods had been looted from stores, and 100 people were arrested.

 Government response

 As the riot was ongoing, the National Assembly of Quebec passed an emergency law forcing the police back to work.
 Under the "Aid to Civil Power" provision of the British North America Act, Quebec Premier Jean-Jacques Bertrand requested for the federal government to deploy the Canadian Army to Montreal.
 Soldiers were rushed from Valcartier to Montreal to patrol the streets to impose order.
-The troops sent to Montreal were from the Royal 22nd Regiment, better known as the "Van Doos," Canada's most famous French-Canadian regiment and one of the most decorated in the army overall.
+The troops sent to Montreal were from the Royal 22nd Regiment, better known as the "Van Doos" (from the French word for 22), Canada's most famous French-Canadian regiment and one of the most decorated in the army overall.
 The deployment of the army shortly after midnight ended the chaos and violence and returned order to the city, to the relief of most residents.